 Just an hour’s drive from Wellington is Martinborough, a boutique wine region which produces around 1% of New Zealand’s wine.
 After stopping in at the Information Centre near The Square for advice, Mike and I headed to a few Martinborough wineries starting with Luna Estate for lunch.

 A coach-load of people were just heading inside for lunch, but we were told they had pre-ordered and our host suggested we do some wine tasting at the Cellar Door first.
-The 2013 Late Harvest Pinot Gris was my favourite, and what I ended up ordering with my lunch.
+Their Late Harvest Pinot Gris was my favourite, and what I ended up ordering with my lunch.

 We went to Tiro Hana Estate for Desert and a look in their new Emporium.
 Mike and I shared a Bread and Butter pudding and he had a glass of Rose.
 At this point, as the driver I’d moved on to water.

 Where else to visit in the WairarapaOver summer months I’ve visited Castle Point and Stonehenge Aotearoa.
 I’ve walked The Pinnacles Track spent time on the deck of the White Swan, splashed in the Greytown Pool and discovered where to buy the best fruit ice cream.

 Small towns like Greytown (which reminds me of Stars Hollow and comes with it’s own micro-climate temperature), just over an hour out of Wellington offers a dose of quieter living with wine, beaches and scenic walks in it’s vicinity.

 I guess I’m starting to understand why people choose to commute to cities from so far away.

 We headed home via a quick stop at C’est Cheese in Featherson – a small shop with an amazing selection of cheeses.